dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 ### Type inference

-As usual, we define type inference for record expressions with respect to a context type schema which is determined by the surrounding context of the inferred expression.
+Every record literal has a static type, which is associated with it via inference (there is no syntax for explicitly associating a specific static type with a record literal).
+As with other constructs, we define type inference for record expressions with respect to a context type schema which is determined by the surrounding context of the inferred expression.
+Unlike nominal classes (but like function literals) we choose to infer the most specific possible type for record literals, even if that type is more precise than the type specified by the context type schema.
+This choice (as with function literals) reflects the fact that record types (like function types in Dart) are soundly variant: that is, the subtyping is properly covariant and requires no runtime checking.

 For convenience, we generally write function types with all named parameters in an unspecified canonical order, and similarly for the named fields of record